yjlim-larr/Reinforcement_learning/Inverse_RL/Linear IRL/README.md

 ## Inverse Reinforcement Learning

 # Reference
-* Algorithms for Inverse Reinforcement Learning: http://ai.stanford.edu/~ang/papers/icml00-irl.pdf
+* Algorithms for Inverse Reinforcement Learning: http://ai.stanford.edu/~ang/papers/icml00-irl.pdf It tries to make IRL problem to computational tasks by using RL on imitation learning or appenticeship learning, and MDPs.

 *